 That unforgettable night was the only time Meli scored more than two tries in an NRL game, while the Samoa and New Zealand rep’s return of 10 tries in 16 games in 2004 was the only other year he broke the 0.5 tries per game barrier in a season.

 4. Konrad Hurrell (2012-16): 71 games – 41 tries (0.58 tries per game)

 Ah Konnie, one of the great unfulfilled Warriors talents.
-For all his enigmatic qualities on and off the field, though, Hurrell rates alongside any player in the club’s history as an attacking talent.
+For all his enigmatic qualities on and off the field, though, Hurrell rates alongside any player in the club’s history as an attacking juggernaut.

 After going on a tryscoring rampage at NYC level, the powerhouse centre scored 12 tries in 17 games in his 2012 rookie year, backed it up with 13 tries in 20 games in 2013, and dotted down 12 times in 19 games in 2014 – few of them less than memorable.

-But Hurrell fell out of favour with Andrew McFadden in 2015 and scored just four tries in his last 16 games for the club before linking with the Titans midway through 2016.
+But Hurrell fell out of favour with Andrew McFadden in 2015 and scored just four tries in his last 16 games for the club before linking with Gold Coast midway through 2016.
 He scored a modest 14 tries in 41 games for the Titans but the burly veteran has proved hard to stop in Super League, scoring 20 tries in 37 games for Leeds.